-Governor General of Finland (in Russian), concerning public anxiety caused by the forthcoming change in the Conscription Act of the Grand Duchy of Finland and promulgation of the Manifesto given on the 3rd of February.
-English translation.
+Rescript to the Governor General of Finland, concerning public anxiety caused by the forthcoming change in the Conscription Act of the Grand Duchy of Finland and promulgation of the Manifesto given on the 3rd of February.

-Gracious Manifesto of the Imperial Majesty (in Russian), on June 20, 1900, concerning the gradual transition of language into Russian in principal administrative establishments of the Grand Duchy
+The Gracious Manifesto of the Imperial Majesty on June 20, 1900, concerning the gradual transition of language into Russian in principal administrative establishments of the Grand Duchy